pymc-devs/pytensor/doc/extending/ctype.rst

 .. code-block:: c

-   // BEGIN defined by Pytensor
+   // BEGIN defined by PyTensor
    PyObject* py_x = ...;
    PyObject* py_y = ...;
    PyObject* py_z = ...;
    PyObject* py_a = ...; // note: this reference won't actually be used for anything PyObject* py_b = ...;
-   // END defined by Pytensor
+   // END defined by PyTensor

    {
      double x; //c_declare for x